 Prevention of pollution.

 The Company identifies and complies with applicable environmental legislation (ROSH, WEE & REACH compliant).

-In 2003 we were proud to be selected by Sony as a Green Partner., an award that we are proud to have repeatedly achieved, thereafter.
+In 2003 we were selected by Sony as a Green Partner., an award that we are proud to have repeatedly achieved, thereafter.

 We value our reputation for excellence which has been established over the last twenty years and reflects the care and pride we invest in every aspect of our business, this care extends to protection of the environment and use of natural resources.